Dedicated to Community ~ Since 1992

 Strengthening Neighborhoods through Homeownership

-As a City of West Palm Beach Community Housing Development Organization constructed affordable single-family homes in Pleasant City, a historical African-American neighborhood.
-There had been no new homeownership opportunities built in decades.
+As a City of West Palm Beach Community Housing Development Organization, we constructed affordable single-family homes in Pleasant City.

 Cultivating Multidisciplinary Art

-Initiated the award winning Art Lofts of West Village, an affordable mixed-use development with 8 live/work townhomes and “Class A” neighborhood commercial space with the Lake Worth CRA with completion in 2019.
+Construction begins for the award-winning Art Lofts of West Village, an affordable mixed-use development.
+In partnership with the Lake Worth Community Redevelopment Agency, the 8 Live/Work townhomes and “Class A” neighborhood commercial space were completed in 2019.

 Affordable Housing for the Workplace

 Since 1992, Neighborhood Renaissance expanded its programs, services, and real estate portfolio, while broadening its geographic reach to other communities in need of affordable housing.
-As of 2020, the organization’s net worth rose to $15.3 million leveraging investments of over $45 million in the last six years.
+As of 2021, the organization’s net worth rose to $14.7 million leveraging investments of over $46 million in the last eight years.

 Our approach to addressing housing needs…